dendronhq/dendron-site/vault/dendron.topic.tasks.md

 in their [[frontmatter|dendron.topic.frontmatter]].
 These keys are inserted by default when you use the toggle or the command, but you can also add them yourself.
-Whenever you link to a task note, these keys will display the status of that task.
-This currently only works in the editor, but keep an eye out for updates as we enable it for preview and publishing as well!
+Whenever you link to a task note, these keys will display the status of that task: this works in the editor, preview, and published sites.

 ### Marking tasks as complete

 We are working on enhancing the task note experience.
-In the meantime, you can edit the task note and change the status to `x` to display a completed checkmark.
+In the meantime, you can edit the task note and change the status to `x` or `done` to display a completed checkmark.

 ### Task note internals